-Smoking is bad for your health!
-We all know this, but some older people don't see the point in quitting because they have been smoking for so long.
-The truth is that it is never too late to stop smoking and improve your quality of life.
+We all know that smoking is bad for our health.
+Despite this, some older people don't see the point in quitting because they have been smoking for so long.
+However, it is never too late to stop smoking and improve your quality of life.
 In this article, we'll be sharing 10 reasons why you should stop smoking.

-Fortunately, the number of adults smoking in the UK is beginning to drop.
-According to Action on Smoking and Health (ASH), fewer than one in five (15.1%) of adults in the UK smoke.
-That's 17% of men and 13.3% of women.
-In total, this means that there are around 7.4 million adult smokers in the UK.
-Other statistics provided include:
+Fortunately, the number of smokers in the UK has been declining for decades.
+According to the Office for National Statistics, 14.1% of adults in the UK smoked.
+That's 15.9% of men and 12.5% of women.
+In total, this means that there are around 6.9 million adult smokers in the UK.

-The Government are now working on ways to help people to stop smoking, including price hikes and media campaigns.
-In 2016, tobacco was 27% less affordable than it was in 2006.
-In fact, it’s estimated that smokers in England spend around £14.1 billion on tobacco products each year - that's roughly £2050 per smoker.
+The Government has introduced price increases and media campaigns in an attempt to encourage people to quit smoking.
+As a result, tobacco was 30% less affordable in 2017 than it was in 2007.
+In fact, smokers in England spend around £14.1 billion on tobacco products each year - that's roughly £2050 per smoker.

-Let’s look at 10 reasons why you need to stop smoking.
+With this in mind, let's look at 10 reasons why you should stop smoking.

-By quitting you are removing this risk from your friends and family, as well as anybody around you.
-Fortunately smoking in enclosed public spaces has been banned since 2007, and smoking in the car whilst children are present has been banned since 2015.
+For that reason, smoking in enclosed public spaces has been banned since 2007, and smoking in the car whilst children are present has been banned since 2015.
+By quitting, you are removing these risks from your friends and family, as well as anybody around you.

 Did you know that children are most at risk from second-hand smoke?
 This is because they breathe faster than adults and therefore take in more of the harmful chemicals in cigarette smoke.
 Second-hand smoke accounts for the following in children:

 - Over 20,000 cases of lower respiratory tract infections.